Detecting Functional Communities in Complex Networks: Methods

-In our simulated annealing scheme, we begin by assigning nodes randomly to $g^*$ different communities, where we find $g^*$ as described above.
-We then choose a node at random and pick a random community, apart from its own, to which to consider moving it.
-If this move would result in an increase in the value of the function we consider (whether $\Lambda_g$, or $Q$), we always perform the move.
-If the move would result in a decrease in the value of the function, we perform it with Boltzmann acceptance probability $e^{\Delta F/T}$, where $\Delta F$ is the decrease of the function $F$ to be maximized and $T$ is the temperature.
-In other words, we follow the Metropolis algorithm.
-For each temperature value, we do this for $\alpha N^2$ iterations, where $N$ is the number of nodes in the network.
-After experimentation with several values, we used $\alpha=0.2$ for our results.
-After $\alpha N^2$ iterations, we reduced the temperature by a factor of $0.98$.
-We repeat this until we reach an asymptotic value of $\Lambda_g$ (or $Q$).
+In our simulated annealing scheme, we begin by assigning nodes randomly to $g^*$ different communities, where we find $g^*$ as described in Sec. \ref{define_fn} and Ref.\cite{paper1}.
+We then choose a node at random and pick a random community, to which to consider moving it.
+If this move would result in an increase in the value of the function we are trying to optimize, say $F$ (which could be either $\Lambda$ or $Q$) , we perform the move.
+If the move would result in a decrease in the value of the function, we perform it with Boltzmann acceptance probability $e^{\Delta F/T}$, where $\Delta F < 0$ is the change in the function $F$ and $T$ is the `temperature' (this is the basic Metropolis algorithm \cite{metropolis1953}).
+For each temperature value, we repeat this process $\alpha N^2$ times, where $N$ is the number of nodes in the network and $\alpha$ is a chosen factor $\le 1$.
+After $\alpha N^2$ iterations, we reduce the temperature by a factor of $0.99$.
+Using the parameters described, the whole process is repeated until an asymptotic value of $F$ is reached.

+In the case of the spectral cohesion, there is a caveat to the movement of nodes.
+In some networks, there are nodes that do not affect the eigenvalue of any of the communities.
+If such a node is chosen at a given iteration, it is moved to a community that is randomly selected at that iteration if it has more links to that community than its own, without regard to the directionality of the links.
+If it has fewer links to the randomly chosen community, the move is accepted with a probability which depends on the number of links the node has to both the communities.
+We expect this strategy to be reasonable only if, as in the numerical examples we treated, we have a small number of such nodes in the network.

+Since we are interested only in the largest eigenvalues of the matrices, we use the power method \cite{hoffman2001} to calculate these eigenvalues.
+Assuming that $\lambda_{*k}$ is well separated from the other eigenvalues, for a dense $N_k \times N_k$ matrix, where $N_k$ is the number of nodes in community $k$, the needed computational time for this approach to give the dominant eigenvalue of the matrix scales as $O(N_k^2)$.
+In the case of sparse matrices, the required number of operations needed to compute $\lambda_{*k}$ scales as $O(M_k)$, where $M_k$ is the number of non-zero entries in the matrix corresponding to community $k$.
+Assuming that we are working with sparse networks with $M_k \sim N_k$ (as is the case with many real-world networks) and that the number of required temperature reductions is independent of $N$ (an optimistic assumption), assuming $N_k \sim N$, this yields an algorithm whose required number of operations scales at best as $O(N^3)$.

+When maximizing the spectral cohesion, in many cases, run times of our simulated annealing program can be further reduced by using perturbation theory \cite{restrepo2006} for calculating the estimate of $\Delta \Lambda$ above.
+We accept or reject a move based on this estimate of $\Delta \Lambda$.
+When a move is accepted, we calculate only the eigenvalues of the communities involved in the change.
+When a move is rejected, we go to the next step.
+This is much less computationally expensive than recalculating the eigenvalues at each step of the simulated annealing procedure.